 Using Data Where it Lives

-A core tenant of the MessageGears solution is that brands should be able to use their own data at rest, without copying it into different systems.
+A core tenet of the MessageGears solution is that brands should be able to use their own data at rest, without copying it into different systems.

 MessageGears connected directly to Blue Nile’s BigQuery environment through their native API connection and were up and running in hours.
 The ability to utilize their full view of the customer and create cross-channel recipient flows utilizing their data made integration easy, and they were able to agree upon the countries to begin SMS messaging within days.